Regional Municipality of Peel: Other services

 The Region of Peel operates paratransit service for people with disabilities.
 Transhelp, which was formerly run for Miway in Mississauga, and Brampton Transit in Brampton.
 Convention transit is operated by the aforementioned transit systems.

 Transportation

 Highways

 Seven 400-Series Highways border or pass through Peel Region.
-These freeways are among the busiest and most modern of Ontario, mostly constructed since the 1970s, and have contributed significantly to the rapid growth of the Region.
-One of the welcome signs of Brampton has the slogan "All roads lead to Brampton" and shows six 400-series numbers (401, 403, 407, 409, 410, 427).
+These freeways are among the busiest in Ontario, have been mostly constructed since the 1970s, and have contributed to the rapid growth of the Region.